shahriar151/shahriar151/README.md

 AI-assisted system for physics literature research using arXiv retrieval, Retrieval-Augmented Generation (RAG), and multi-agent workflows.

-### Chat with PDF
-A document-based question-answering application using retrieval and language-model techniques.

 ### ML Pipeline Project
 End-to-end machine learning workflow using Scikit-Learn for data analysis and prediction.

+### local-doc-chat
+Offline document Q&A tool using a locally-hosted LLM and retrieval techniques.

+### InsightPDF
+A document-based question-answering application using retrieval and language-model techniques.

 ## Current Focus